pydio/pydio-doc-howto/cells_proxy_apache.md

 - The **AllowEncodedSlashes** enabled, may be necessary if not activated globally in apache (to API calls like `/a/meta/bulk/path%2F%to%2Ffolder`)

 - When I configure Cells, even on another port, I actually **make sure to bind it directly to the cells.example.com** as well (like Apache).
 This is necessary for the presigned URL used with S3 API for uploads and downloads (they used signed headers and a mismatch between received Host headers may break the signature).
 Another option is to still bind Cells using a local IP, then in the Admin Settings, under Configs Backend, use the field “Replace Host Header for S3 Signature” and use the internal IP here.

+- `nocanon` is required after the **ProxyPass** to be able to download files that contains special characters such as commas/parthensis.